 One of the most impressive aspects of this bag is just how well it is built.
 The Explorer features reinforced construction that makes it durable enough to handle all but the worst abuse.
-Indeed, this bag has been handled by numerous parties in my travels – including the dreaded bag handlers at the airport – and has always returned in top notch shape.
-This gives me the confidence that I can carry this bag with me just about anywhere, and know that it will not only survive the journey, but keep its contents fully protected as well.
+Indeed, this bag has been mauled by numerous parties in my travels – including the dreaded bag handlers at the airport – and has always returned to me in top notch shape.
+This gives me the confidence that I can carry this bag with me just about anywhere I go, and know that it will not only survive the journey, but keep its contents completely protected as well.

-Adding to that level of durability is the high-quality zippers and straps that Victorinox used when constructing the bag.
-Those components are easy to use, feel very durable to the touch, and will be much appreciated by anyone who travels with the duffel, as the level of quality builds confidence.
+Adding to that level of durability is the high-quality zippers, fabrics, and straps that Victorinox used when designing this bag.
+Each of those components bring versatility to the Explorer and feel very durable to the touch.
+This will be much appreciated by anyone who travels with the duffel, as the level of quality builds confidence.
 For instance, the pack's straps help to cinch the bag down tight when carrying a full load, and feature two nicely placed grab-handles for lifting or carrying the Explorer when using the wheels are not an option.

 The other thing that potential buyers for the Explorer should be aware of is that this bag weighs 10 pounds (4.5 kg) even before you start putting anything into it.
 If you're traveling to a destination where weight could be a consideration, this could be a problem.
 Most of that weight comes from the fact that the duffel is built to be tough and durable, and while that is certainly a major plus for the bag as a whole, it could be seen a detriment for those who like to travel light.

 Priced at $279.99, the Explorer Wheeled Duffel is real bargain my mind.
-I've seen plenty of other pieces of luggage that cost a lot more, but offer a lot less, particularly in terms of build quality.
+I've seen other pieces of luggage that cost a lot more, but offer a lot less, particularly in terms of build quality.
 If you're in need of a bag that gives you plenty of capacity inside a rugged form-factor, this is certainly a great choice, especially for adventure travelers visiting demanding environments.

 Victorinox Spectra Medium Expandable

 Everything about this bag screams quality, from the zippers to the various grab handles to the eight independent wheels that allow it to effortlessly whisk along at a brisk pace through the airport, resort, or just about anywhere else you want to take it.
 In fact, I'd say that Victorinox has gone above and beyond in creating the Spectra, as this is a high-end piece of luggage that not only makes packing for travel a breeze, but also manages to stand out from the crowd at the baggage carousel.
 Need further proof that this is a suitcase that is built to last?
 The Spectra is also backed by a 10-year warranty, which means you can take it with you anywhere without worry whether or not it will survive the journey.

 Have you ever gone on a trip somewhere and managed to acquire quite a few new items along the way?
 This is a common problem for travelers, who often find themselves bringing home mementos from the various places they've visited.
-The problem is, we don't always have room in our suitcases to safely and comfortably pack all of the things that we've purchased.
-Thankfully, the Spectra Expandable has been designed to help with this problem.
+The problem is, we don't always have room in our suitcases to safely and comfortably pack all of the things that we've acquired along the way.
+Thankfully, the Spectra Expandable has been designed to help with this problem too.

 As the name implies, this bag has been built to expand in size to help accommodate additional items.
-Victorinox says it can expand to hold up to 47% more than when the Spectra is in its natural state.
+Victorinox says it can grow by as much as 47%, greatly expanding its carrying capacity in the process.
 This is accomplished thanks to a set of cleverly designed external compression straps that give the user the ability to dial in exactly the capacity they need for a trip.
 Like to travel light?
-Simply compress the bag down to is traditional size.
+Simply compress the bag down to is original size.
 Find you need a bit of extra space on the way back home?
 Release the straps to allow for more room.
 It really is as simple as that, and it is a handy feature that I'm sure other manufacturers will mimic in the future.

 If you're looking for a great bag to take with you into the wilds of Africa or on an expedition up the Amazon, the Explorer duffel is a better choice.
 It is simply better suited for the specific needs of the adventure traveler.
 On the other hand, if you need a simple, elegant, and extremely well built piece of luggage for all of life's other adventures, the Spectra is a fantastic option.
-It offers plenty of carrying capacity, with the ability to expand to hold more, and it can keep all of your important valuables safe from damage.
-On top of that, it is impressively easy to glide it around the on its multi-directional wheels, making it a great choice for those of us who spend too much time in airports and don't want to be slowed down.
+It offers plenty of carrying capacity, with the ability to expand to hold more.
+On top of that, it can keep all of your important valuables safe from damage, including the extremely fragile ones.
+As if that wasn't enough, it is impressively easy to glide it around on its multi-directional wheels, making it a great choice for those of us who spend too much time in airports and don't want to be slowed down.